activeadmin-plugins/active_admin_scoped_collection_actions/README.md

 We recommend to use Rails Flash messages.

 Example with updating phone diagonal attribute.
-In this case you model Phone has validation:
+In this case model Phone has validation:

 ```ruby
   class Phone < ActiveRecord::Base